 To apply the selected settings and close the form, click OK.
 This saves the settings to the infobase.

-To revert to the default settings, click More – Set default settings.
+To revert to the default settings, click More actions – Set default settings.
 This does not apply the default settings immediately.
 Instead, you can proceed with the customization.

 You can customize the arrangement of navigation panel commands in the Navigation panel setup dialog box.